Tax Tips for “The Sharing Economy”

 Read the Article

 Whether you realize it or not, you probably already participate in the sharing economy.
-Ridesharing services like Lyft, errand services like TaskRabbit and crowdfunding platforms like Kickstarter all fall under the sharing economy.
-And if you made income this way in 2016, you’re not alone.
-According to a study conducted by Intuit, about 3.2 million Americans are already working as part of the “sharing economy”, and the number is expected to grow to 7.6 million by 2020!
+Ridesharing services like Lyft, errand services like TaskRabbit, and crowdfunding platforms like Kickstarter all fall under the sharing economy.

 Being an entrepreneur within this economy means you may have one or more micro-enterprises or small businesses going on.
-With April 18th quickly approaching, here are some useful tax tips and tricks for all of the ride-sharers, home-renters, task-doers and more.
+With April 15 approaching, here are some useful tax tips and tricks for all of the ride-sharers, home-renters, task-doers and more.

-By now you should have received a Form 1099-K, Form 1099-Misc, or both.
-If you earned income as a freelancer working in the sharing economy, your income will typically be claimed on Form 1099-Misc.
+By now you should have received a Form 1099-K, Form 1099-NEC, or both.
+If you earned income as a freelancer working in the sharing economy, your income will typically be claimed on Form 1099-NEC.
 Form 1099-K reports income processed through third-party networks, such as PayPal.
-A payment processor must report income to the IRS using Form 1099-K if your gross payments:
+Third party settlement organizations (TPSOs) must report income to the IRS using Form 1099-K if your gross payments:

 • Exceed $20,000, and